 What’s more, soluble fiber may help fight belly fat.

-An observational study in over 1,100 adults found that for every 10-gram increase in soluble fiber intake, belly fat gain decreased by 3.7% over a 5-year period (6).
+An observational study of over 1,100 adults found that for every 10-gram increase in soluble fiber intake, belly fat gain decreased by 3.7% over a 5-year period (6).

 Soluble fiber may help you lose weight by increasing fullness and reducing calorie absorption.
 Try to include plenty of high-fiber foods in your weight-loss diet.